WHAT IS PAROLE AND PROBATION?

 FEES

-There are supervisory fees imposed on people on parole and probation.
-The fees typically amount to $50 per month and the usual probationary period is 36 months, resulting in a total of $1800.
+Supervisory fees imposed on people on parole and probation has always created a barrier to successful reentry.
+The fees typically amounted to $50 per month and the usual probationary period was 36 months, resulting in a total of $1800.
+The mandatory drug testing fee of $100 was also a burden.

-These fees represent a significant barrier to successful reentry as most ex-offenders struggle during this time to find employment and housing.
-With no income, this presents a barrier that often leads to a return to crime or return to prison.
+These fees represented a significant barrier to successful reentry as most ex-offenders struggle during this time to find employment and housing.
+With no income, these fees often lead to a return to crime or return to prison.